-Therefore, we can know that the closed-loop supply chain theories and models of domestic and foreign scholars around the government's participation behavior are relatively mature, but there are few researches on the cooperative recycling model between manufacturers and retailers in the low-carbon context.
+Through the above literature review, we can see that the closed-loop supply chain theory and model of domestic and foreign scholars around government participation behavior have been relatively mature, but there is less research on the cooperative recycling mode between manufacturers and retailers in the low-carbon background.
 Therefore, based on the research of Huang Hui and Lin Guihua, this paper combines government subsidies with consumers' low-carbon preference behavior, discusses the optimal recycling mode of supply chain members, and further discusses the vertical cooperation between manufacturers and retailers in the case of government subsidies.
 In view of this, considering the level of carbon emission efforts and consumers' low-carbon preference, this paper constructs four game models of direct recycling by manufacturers, recycling by retailers entrusted by manufacturers, task sharing and cooperative recycling between manufacturers and retailers, and cost sharing and cooperative recycling between manufacturers and retailers in the case of government subsidies, and further discusses "how does government subsidies affect recycling?"
 "How about the product price, recovery rate and member profit under different recovery modes?"
 And "does the manufacturer participate in cooperative recycling and what recycling methods do they prefer?"
 In order to bring new ideas for enterprises to implement the decision-making of recycling mode and the government to seek appropriate subsidies to stimulate the operation efficiency of closed-loop supply chain.